Harry Pell: AFC Wimbledon

 On 28 January 2013, it was announced that Pell had signed for League Two side AFC Wimbledon on a two-and-a-half-year deal for an undisclosed fee, believed to be in the region of £30,000.
 He made his debut for AFC Wimbledon on 2 February 2013 in a 1–1 draw against Burton Albion.
 On 26 February 2013, Pell scored his first goal for AFC Wimbledon in a 1–1 draw against Plymouth Argyle.
 On 9 March 2013, he scored the winning goal for the Dons in a 3–2 victory over York City.
 Pell scored "The Dons" first goal of the 2013–14 season, and the third of his AFC Wimbledon career, in a 1–1 draw against Torquay United at Plainmoor on 3 August 2013.

 In the 2014–15 season, Pell struggled for first team place and spent most of the first half of the season on the bench.
 Struggling for the first team place at Wimbledon frustrated him.
 On 29 October 2014, Pell joined Grimsby Town on an initial one-month loan.
 Pell struggled being away from his young family.
-Pell decided to sign for Eastleigh on the 29th of January for the rest of the season, which the team reached the playoffs of the national league.
+Pell decided to sign for Eastleigh on 29 January for the rest of the season, which the team reached the playoffs of the national league.